-When a Printer object has too little space for starting a new job, it MAY reject a new create request.
-In this

-- error-busy' (see section 14.1.5.8) and it MAY close the connection before receiving all bytes of the - operation.
-A Printer SHOULD indicate that it is temporarily unable to accept jobs by setting the 'spool- - space-full' value in its "printer-state-reasons" attribute and removing the value when it can accept another - job (see section 4.4.12). - When receiving a 'server-error-busy' status-code in an operation response, a client MUST be prepared for - the Printer object to close the connection before the client has sent all of the data (especially for the Print- - Job operation).
-A client MUST be prepared to keep submitting a create request until the IPP Printer object - accepts the create request. - At job processing time, since the Printer object has already responded with a successful status code in the - response to the create request, if the Printer object detects an error, the Printer object is unable to inform the - end user of the error with an operation status code.
-In this case, the Printer, depending on the error, can set - the job object's "job-state", "job-state-reasons", or "job-state-message" attributes to the appropriate value(s) - so that later queries can report the correct job status. - Note: Asynchronous notification of events is outside the scope of this IPP/1.1 document.
+- When a Printer object has too little space for starting a new job, it MAY reject a new create request.
+In this case, a Printer object MUST return a response (in reply to the rejected request) with a status-code of 'server-error-busy' (see section 14.1.5.8) and it MAY close the connection before receiving all bytes of the operation.
+A Printer SHOULD indicate that it is temporarily unable to accept jobs by setting the 'spool-space-full' value in its "printer-state-reasons" attribute and removing the value when it can accept another job (see section 4.4.12). - When receiving a 'server-error-busy' status-code in an operation response, a client MUST be prepared for the Printer object to close the connection before the client has sent all of the data (especially for the Print-Job operation).
+A client MUST be prepared to keep submitting a create request until the IPP Printer object accepts the create request. - At job processing time, since the Printer object has already responded with a successful status code in the response to the create request, if the Printer object detects an error, the Printer object is unable to inform the end user of the error with an operation status code.
+In this case, the Printer, depending on the error, can set the job object's "job-state", "job-state-reasons", or "job-state-message" attributes to the appropriate value(s) so that later queries can report the correct job status. - Note: Asynchronous notification of events is outside the scope of this IPP/1.1 document.